SyuzannE/smartPower-1/README.md

 # smartPower

+## Overview

-A project that aims to fix the issue of manually choosing multiple time windows daily to charge a domestic electrical battery from the grid when on a flexible rate tariff.
+A project that automates the selection of an inverters charge windows.
+When on a Octopus Agile flexible tarrif with a GivEnergy Inverter and Battery system.

-The solar - battery controller is a GivEnergy unit.
-The electrical supplier is Octopus energy
+Currently this produces a x2 saving over GivEnergys best charging algorithm (June 2024).

+## About the project

-On a flexible rate tariff, where each half an hour represents a different electrical price point, pence per kwh.
+The Octopus Agile tarrif provides half hour time windows that represent a different electrical price point, in pence per kwh.

-The GivEnergy app only allows you to select a single window of time to choose the battery, sometimes you may want to select multiple windows.
+The GivEnergy app only allows you to select a single window of time to charge the battery, sometimes you may want to select multiple windows.

 There are a number of 'smart' charge options, however through testing they do not seem to select the cheapest or most